Attorney Articles

 Professional Liability/E&O

 Angela handles professional liability cases involving lawyers on a broad spectrum of underlying matters and areas of practice that often lead to malpractice claims.
 She also defends insurance agencies and agents in connection with claims brought by insureds regarding coverage and payment issues.
-Angela has also worked with accountants, engineers, land surveyors and architects in the defense of liability claims.
+Angela has also worked with accountants, engineers, land surveyors and design professionals in the defense of liability claims.

 Toxic Tort